lexro08/DS_ML_projects/ML_Immage_classification/readme.md

-# Immage Classification.
+# Image Classification.
 Simpsons dataset

 In this project we will use Immage Classification of characters from Simposns Cartoon.